Spooky Halloween Ghosts out of cardboard tubes.

 Within this post!

-These tubes are so versatile and plentiful, they call out for so many projects to be made with them.
+These tubes are so versatile and plentiful, that they call out for so many projects to be made with them.

-In many of the posts that I have presented, I have shown different kinds of projects using varied throw-outs from my recycled bag.
+In many of the posts I have presented, I have shown different kinds of projects using varied throw-outs from my recycled bag.

 Or saved to use one day, and time and time again I keep coming across these tubes that I have put aside.